alexjoybc/RestCXFSpringBoot/README.md

-# Spring-Boot CXF JAXRS QuickStart
+# Spring-Boot CXF REST service example

 This example demonstrates how you can use Apache CXF with Spring Boot based on a [fabric8 Java base image](https://github.com/fabric8io/base-images#java-base-images).

-The quickstart uses Spring Boot to configure a little application that includes a CXF JAXRS endpoint with Swagger enabled.
+It uses Spring Boot to configure a little application that includes a CXF JAXRS endpoint with Swagger enabled.

 ### Building